Syllabus - Spring 2025

 DISABILITY ACCOMMODATIONS

 If you have a documented disability requiring accommodations, please contact Disability Support Services.
 Notifications of accommodations on exams, papers, other writing assignments, or conferences should be directed to your conference leader.
-Notifications of accommodations regarding lectures can be directed to the chair of the course, Christian Kroll.
+Notifications of accommodations regarding lectures can be directed to the chair of the course, Nigel Nicholson.
 You are advised to consult with your conference leader about how your accommodations might apply to specific assignments or circumstances in this course.

 RESOURCES FOR SUPPORT